 Rugby World Cup: How Scotland's group looks after Ireland defeat South Africa

+Rugby World Cup: What Scotland need to qualify after Ireland's win over South Africa

 Mack Hansen’s try and five points from Johnny Sexton helped settle a thrilling clash between international rugby’s top two teams at a sold-out Stade de France.
 Replacement fly-half Jack Crowley added a late penalty as Ireland stretched their winning run to 16 matches to take control of Pool B.